flokiter/Audit-KYC/README.md

-# Audit-KYC
+# FlokiTer Audit Report &amp; KYC Certificate
-FlokiTer Audit Report &amp; KYC Certificate
+Our contract has been audited by cyberscope-io